Futures Truth's Numbers Are Accurate -

 If you want to have positive results, you have to trade all the recommendations.
 You have to be a trader for a living to follow his recommendations and you need $100K for margin and drawdowns.

-A method to reduce these hugh amount of trades is to filter the trades.
+A method to reduce these huge amount of trades is to filter the trades.
 Maybe there are members who use this technique.
 I'm interested in hearing from these traders.

 A far better system of seasonal recommendations is the Moore Research Center, Inc., who publishes the Moore Research Center Report.
 This is a monthly report with seasonal recommendations - spreads and outrights.
 In this 60 to 70 page report, Moore gives trade recommendations and articles about trading, trading techniques, etc.